 Women: for the ones that desire to, we are born to instinctively create new lives thanks to our bodies that know exactly how to do so.
 One morning you wake up next to a tiny little human being that you created for 9 months with joy, fear, prudence, excitement and hope. isn’t it just beautiful? it’s a lot of work too…From postpartum to getting mom friends, motherhood is definitely more than a lifestyle.

 We live in a world where there’s little authenticity left and we become machines.
 Everything has less value, people are losing focus and empathy for others because of their time becoming so “precious.”
 It seems as if for others, women are just “popping” babies from left and right.
 Seemingly making motherhood look “easy.”

 Is it though?
 I’m not ashamed to say that it’s not, and that’s okay.
-Mothers are expected to be ecstatic and muses of motherhood but being the perfect mom is a myth and a lot of pressure on one person to take on.
+Mothers are expected to be ecstatic and muses of motherhood but being the perfect mom is a myth and a lot of pressure for one person to take on.

 We may have all the books in the world that our parents didn’t have but that still doesn’t take away the fact that being a new mother is something that takes over with countless changes and doubts.
 No books will completely ease the apprenticeship of motherhood..We learn as we go, we fail, we find rewards and we deeply love like never before.

 Postpartum is probably the most challenging period of my life this far.
 Postpartum combines all emotional, hormonal and physical aspects of your self that has changed.
 A lot of women are ashamed to talk about it and it’s sad.
 I see Instagram posts of mothers apologizing for pouring their hearts out because of the challenges they are facing as they are naturally overwhelmed.

 There is so many different postpartum: depression, anxiety, weight gain…These are real issues that mothers go through.
 Here’s an amazing article, click here. to learn more about postpartum depression and anxiety and how to get help.